Search

 After twenty years in balanced literacy, I now embrace the science of reading.
 I share the science of reading-based interviews and episodes on my podcast, Triple R Teaching.
 I write research-based articles on my blog, The Measured Mom.
 I completely revised my online course about teaching reading, Teaching Every Reader, and I share thousands of science of reading-aligned printables in my membership for PreK to third grade educators, The Measured Mom Plus.

-I am especially grateful to Just Right Reader for creating quality, research-based decodables which have shown me that decodable books are exactly what students need to find success…and a love of reading.
+I am especially grateful to Just Right Reader for creating quality, evidence-based decodables which have shown me that decodable books are exactly what students need to find success…and a love of reading.

 Anna Geiger, M.Ed., has classroom experience from first through fifth grade.
 After earning her Master's degree in Curriculum & Instruction, she began caring for her children at home.
 Now Anna serves educators through her blog, The Measured Mom, where she shares hands-on lessons, thoughtful articles, and printable resources.
 She has a weekly podcast called Triple R Teaching, sells two online courses for K-2 teachers, and delivers monthly video trainings and printables to members of The Measured Mom Plus.